-The University of Houston-Downtown is a robust university in the country's fourth largest city with over 14,000 students and more than 39,00 alumni.
-The modern campus is located on the northern edge of Houston's central business district along the Buffalo and White Oak Bayous.
-Founded in 1974, it is the second largest, four-year, public university in Houston and ranks 33rd nationally for graduating Hispanic and 37th nationally for graduating African-American students with bachelor's degrees.
+The University of Houston-Downtown is a robust university in the country's fourth-largest city with more than 15,000 students and more than 62,000 alumni.
+The modern campus is located on the northern edge of Houston's central business district at the confluence of Buffalo and White Oak Bayous.
+Founded in 1974, UHD is the second largest, four-year university in Houston and is recognized nationally as a Hispanic-Serving Institution, Minority-Serving Institution and Military-Friendly School.

-Led by President William V. Flores, UHD is one of four distinct universities in the University of Houston System.
-Its non-residential campus attracts students from throughout the Greater Houston area, and the University’s diverse student body reflects Houston's wealth of cultures, languages and nationalities.
-The metropolitan area is home to 24 Fortune 500 companies and many other world-class institutions in the areas of energy, medicine, aerospace, manufacturing, and business services.
-The University’s proximity to downtown provides opportunities for internships at major corporations and enables excellent access to these and other resources including museums, art galleries and professional sport venues.
+Led by President Loren James Blanchard, Ph.D., the University of Houston-Downtown is one of four distinct universities in the University of Houston System.
+Its non-residential campus attracts students from throughout Greater Houston, and the University’s diverse student body reflects Houston's wealth of cultures, languages and nationalities.
+The University’s location in Downtown Houston provides opportunities for internships at major corporations, involvement with community organizations, and access to resources including museums, art galleries and professional sport venues.

-UHD students pursue bachelor’s and master’s degrees in five colleges: Business, Humanities and Social Sciences, Public Service, Sciences and Technology, and University College.
-More than 23000 students graduate from UHD each year.
-Students at UHD enjoy outstanding faculty, small classes and opportunities to pursue research as undergraduates.
+UHD students pursue bachelor’s and master’s degrees in four colleges: the Marilyn Davies College of Business, College of Humanities & Social Sciences; College of Public Service; and College of Sciences & Technology.
+More than 3,000 students graduate from UHD each year.
+Students at UHD enjoy outstanding faculty, small classes and undergraduate research opportunities.
 The National Science Foundation has recognized UHD’s Scholars Academy, an active learning community for students in science, technology, engineering and mathematics.

-UHD offers students flexibility in scheduling classes including daytime, evening and weekend options.
+With the lowest tuition rate in the city and one of the lowest in Texas and the nation, UHD offers flexibility in scheduling classes including daytime, evening and weekend options.
 Students also can choose from face-to-face and online classes as well as hybrid classes that blend the two instruction options.
-The University also offers classes at UHD Northwest, a new campus located at Lone Star College-University Park in northwest Houston, and Lone Star campuses in Atascocita, Cypress and Kingwood.
+The University also offers classes at UHD Northwest located at Lone Star College-University Park in Northwest Houston, and Lone Star College campuses in Cypress and Kingwood.
 UHD strives to be responsive to student needs.
-To that end, the University offers dual credit options at select high schools and dual enrollment programs with community college partners.
+To that end, the University offers seamless transfer processes as well as dual enrollments program with its community college partners.

 Graduate Education and Research

-UHD offers master’s degrees in technical communication, non-profit management, security management for executives, criminal justice, teacher education with and without teacher certification, rhetoric and composition, and Master of Business Administration.
-The College of Business is accredited by the Association to Advance Collegiate Schools of Business.
+UHD offers nine master’s degrees in Technical Communication, Non-Profit Management, Security Management, Criminal Justice, Data Analytics, Teacher Education with and without Teacher Certification, Rhetoric and Composition, Professional Accountancy, and the Master of Business Administration.
+The Marilyn Davies College of Business is accredited by the Association to Advance Collegiate Schools of Business.
 The majority of UHD’s graduate students are working professionals who pursue studies on a part-time basis.
 UHD is committed to undergraduates as well as graduate students participating in research opportunities.
-UHD's research expenditures were $1.88 million in fiscal year 2013.
+UHD's research expenditures were $1.828 million in fiscal year 2021.

 - Degree Programs: